1601-mma2013/The-Journey-of-Life/README.md

 -Does not express concern or understanding to people in distress

 -	(user’s) attitudes - They are willing to communicate with their parents through action, using pictures and echolalia which means the repetition of other people's words.
+-	(user’s) motivations – Willing to communicate with their parents.
+-	(user’s) environments - Anywhere that in good phone service range.
+-	(user’s) tools - Wristband
+-	(user’s) challenges - Unable to access the app at a bad phone service range area.

 ##2.
 Modeling